penghuo/mtgvillage/DEVELOPER.md

 ## Local Testing Workflow

-1. **macOS/Linux**: Run `./scripts/local_test_mac.sh [port]` (default port `8000`).
-The script installs Python dependencies, verifies store configuration via a smoke test, and serves the static site at `http://127.0.0.1:<port>`.
+1. **macOS/Linux**: Run `./scripts/local_test_mac.sh [frontend_port] [backend_port]`.
+Defaults are `8000` for the static site and `3000` for the API.
+The script installs Python dependencies, verifies store configuration via a smoke test, starts the local API, and serves the static site.
-2. **Windows**: Run `powershell -ExecutionPolicy Bypass -File scripts/local_test_windows.ps1 -Port 8000`.
-The script mirrors the macOS workflow using PowerShell.
+2. **Windows**: Run `powershell -ExecutionPolicy Bypass -File scripts/local_test_windows.ps1 -Port 8000 -BackendPort 3000`.
+Adjust the ports if the defaults are already in use.
-3. **Browser Test**: Navigate to the local server URL and exercise core flows (card entry, store selection, CSV export).
-Use the browser console to confirm API calls reach the configured backend.
+3. **Browser Test**: Navigate to the static site URL and exercise core flows (card entry, store selection, CSV export).
+Use browser dev tools to confirm API calls target `/api/*` on the backend port.
-4. **Shutdown**: Press `Ctrl+C` in the terminal when finished to stop the local server.
+4. **Shutdown**: Press `Ctrl+C` to stop both servers.
+The scripts automatically clean up the API process.
+5. **Port Conflicts**: If the script reports "Address already in use", re-run with alternate port values (for example `./scripts/local_test_mac.sh 8080 3100`).

 ## Extension Points